-Item 2: Management's Discussion and Analysis of Financial Condition and results of Operations
+ITEM 2: Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following information should be read in conjunction with the condensed interim financial statements and the notes thereto included in Item 1 of this Quarterly Report and with Management's Discussion and Analysis of Financial Condition and Results of Operations contained in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 28, 2001.
-Except for historical information, the following discussion contains forward-looking statements that involve risks and uncertainties, including statements regarding our anticipated revenues, profits, costs and expenses and revenue mix.
-These forward-looking statements include, among others, those statements including the words "believes", "anticipates", "estimates", "expects", "may", "will", "plans", seeks", intends", and words of similar import.
+Except for historical information, the following discussion contains forward-looking statements that involve risks and uncertainties, including statements under the Risk Factors, as well as those statements regarding the ESS, Smart Link and Townshend litigation, the statements regarding increased amortization of deferred compensation under "Amortization of Deferred Compensation", and the statements regarding the available cash resources to meet our working capital requirements under "Liquidity and Capital Resources".
+These forward-looking statements include, among others, those statements including the words "believes", "anticipates", "estimates", "expects", "may", "will", "plans" seeks", intends", and words of similar import.
 You should not place undue reliance on these forward-looking statements.
 Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks faced by us described below and elsewhere in this Quarterly Report, and in other documents we file with the SEC.